-In recent years political scientists, economists and law professors have begun exploring two separate areas of inquiry: legal complexity and judicial incentives and behavior.
-This Article combines on these topics and uses an institutional analysis of legal thinking to offer a predictive theory of judge-made legal complexity.
-My theory thus does not address the entire topic of legal complexity - authors like Peter Schuck (Schuck 1992) and Richard Epstein (Epstein 1995) have focused on complexity within the entire legal system, including legislators, bureaucrats, and the judiciary.
+In recent years political scientists, economists and law professors have begun exploring two separate areas of inquiry: legal complexity and judicial behavior.
+This Article combines these topics and uses public choice theory and an institutional analysis of legal thought to offer a predictive theory of judge-made legal complexity.
+My theory thus does not address the entire topic of legal complexity - authors like Peter Schuck2 and Richard Epstein3 have focused on complexity within the entire legal system, including legislators, bureaucrats, and the judiciary.
 Instead, I focus on a very specific type of legal complexity: the type created by judges with the help of lawyers.
-In particular I focus on what I call indeterminate complexity, by which I mean complexity which adds to, rather than clarifies, indeterminacy.
+In particular I focus on what I call indeterminate complexity, by which I mean complexity which adds to, rather than clarifies, indeterminacy.4

 I use public choice theory and the "new institutionalism" to discuss the incentives, proclivities, and shared backgrounds of lawyers and judges.
-In America every law-making judge has a single unifying characteristic, regardless of their political affiliation, judicial philosophy, race, gender, or religion.
-Every American judge is a former lawyer.
-This shared background has powerful and unexplored effects on the shape and structure of American law.
-This Article argues that the shared characteristics, thought-processes, training, and incentives of Judges and lawyers lead inexorably to greater complexity in judge-made law.
-These same factors lead to the following prediction: judge-created law will be most complex in areas where a) elite lawyers regularly practice; b) judges may have a personal preference in the case that can be written-around by way of legal complexity; and c) the subject area interests the judge, or is generally considered prestigious.
-In the interests of brevity I choose a single area of law - standing - as my case study, but there are many alternative examples.
+In America every lawmaking judge has a single unifying characteristic, regardless of their political affiliation, judicial philosophy, race, gender, or religion.
+Every American judge is a former lawyer.5 This shared background has powerful and unexplored effects on the shape and structure of American law.
+This Article argues that the common characteristics, thought-